Internet water army: Features

 Paid posting involves thousands of individuals and posters using different online IDs.
-Every day, around 40 percent of the trending hashtags on the social media platform are created by Internet water armies.
+As of 2008, every day, around 40 percent of the trending hashtags on the social media platform Weibo were created by Internet water armies.
 The content is usually well-prepared and there is a quality control team to check whether the postings meet the customer's standards.
 Some companies hire Internet water armies to leave good reviews, and some singers or film stars also pay them to be fake followers on Sina Weibo.
 The price for posting good comments and bad comments depends on the content.
 If there are negative reviews about a product or some gossip targeting a person, they must pay the Internet water army to screen and delete the negative comments.

-There is some difference between internet water army and 50 Cent Party.
+Governmental programs of social media manipulation are found worldwide.
+China's 50 Cent Party (named from the 0.5 yuan payment per posting) trains and employs tens of thousands of online commentators to promote the PRC party line and control public opinion on microblogs, bulletin board systems, and chatrooms.
+Nevertheless, there is some difference between internet water army and 50 Cent Party.
 The concept of 50 Cent Party is narrower since it only refers to paid posters who deflect political discussions and post any positive and supporting reviews related to the central government or CCP.
 According to a Harvard University study in 2017, it was estimated that there were 448 million social media comments fabricated by the 50 Cent Party hired by the Chinese government at the time.
 These comments avoid touching upon controversial and sensitive issues.

+Water army groups may often be staffed by migrants, housewives and students.

 Types

-There is no limitation to joining an Internet water army.
-Low-end migrants, housewives and students are the main force.

 There are three types of Internet water armies.
 The first type voluntarily spreads posts promoting social justice, the second is mainly hired by the government or state-owned companies to promote CCP propaganda, and the third works for private companies, such as public relations companies, to pursue their own interests.